Authentic Lessons for 21st Century Learning

 "How can we use technology to create student-centered learning experiences?"

-Reveal the Session Objectives on slide 4.
-Briefly highlight the objectives for the session.
+Reveal and briefly highlight the session’s objectives on slide 4.
 This will provide a roadmap of where you will go together during the session and will let participants know what to expect from this professional development.

 Explore